weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 ### Visionaries

-Does this **Why**-first syntax seems like some push from business orientated folk with an agenda don't you think?
+Doesn't this **Why**-first syntax seem like some push from business orientated folk with an agenda?
 Why should we believe in their vision?
 Sure, come up with a vision and have us all adhere to that, building your empire and using your goods.

 For the businessman, or teacher, or whatever inspirational leader out there.
-Yes, maybe it's too much of an ask for you to write in Gherkin.
+Sure, maybe it *is* too much of an ask for you to write in (good) Gherkin.
-It's all too easy to send out a tweet or have a witty one-liner quote and have the minions work on it.
+It's all too easy to send out a tweet or have a witty one-liner quote sent out, while your minions scramble to work on it.
-I don't know what to say really, except to be careful of the ideals you are bestowing on the world, because [taking it to the extreme](/on-falling-down-the-optimal-rabbit-hole) can be dangerous.
+I don't know what to say really.
+Perhaps be careful of the ideals you are bestowing on the world, because [taking it to the extreme](/on-falling-down-the-optimal-rabbit-hole) can be dangerous.

 ### Hustle on!!!

 It's easy to specialize into your own silos, I know.
 Although you get some great people who can cover all three, or maybe two out of the three questions (Why-How-What) in detail, it's a rarity.

-Even as an individual, coming back to my PhD, I find it tricky to balance all three.
+As an individual, I do find it tricky to balance all three.

+Coming back to my PhD...
 Some days or weeks I would just get so engrossed in coding, implementing cool bleeding edge stuff that few people on the planet have done before.
 When it comes to writing, it can be scary to go deep into the "Why?" question, because it means a lot of soul searching.
 Further down the track, I'll need to explain myself too, what I've done over my PhD, what it means for our world!